apmckinlay/natureapp/insects/bandwb.md

 You may be less familiar with the adult **moth**, which are orange-yellow to yellowish-brown with black dots down their upper body.

 Banded Woolly Bear are common across **grasslands** and **urban** areas in southern Canada and the United States.
-The caterpillars feed on maple and elm trees, grasses, sunflowers, and clover.
+The caterpillars feed on maple and elm trees (Manitoba Maple, Elm), grasses, sunflowers, and clover.

 **Did you know?** The width of the caterpillar's red band is said to predict the severity of the coming winter, but this isn't the case.
 The red band lengthens as the caterpillar matures, while wetter weather lengthens the black bands.